solidifysv/MobileDevOps/Exercises/exercise5.md

 ### User feedback integration in project
 This will add the ability for your users to provide feedback from right inside your app.
 For a quick demo we're calling the two methods right after startup - usually you would create a button or menu entry and execute it there.
+**Please note**: The FeedbackManager.ShowFeedbackActivity(*) method is interactive and cant run in Xamarin Test Cloud.
+So it can only run in devices with end users.
+Comment it out before commit so your Xamarin Test Cloud works (just for exercise purpose, you need a condition to not run it in Xamarin Test Cloud).

 ```cs
 FeedbackManager.Register(Application);